Louisville, US is preparing

 In 2003, Louisville became the largest US city in more than three decades to consolidate city and county governments, a move that has allowed it to address transportation needs more comprehensively.
 With initial funding from Bloomberg Philanthropies Innovation Team program, Metro Louisville created the Office of Performance Improvement & Innovation in 2012.

-The Mobility Innovation Team recently outlined its approach to AVs in an AV Playbook highlighting five future plays:
+In 2018, the Mobility Innovation Team outlined its approach to AVs in an AV Playbook highlighting five future plays:

 (1) Ensure that major infrastructure decisions focus on moving people and consider the effects of AVs.

 (2) Forge public and private partnerships to prepare for new regulatory and technological challenges, anticipate emerging technologies, and establish best practices.

 (3) Prepare for fundamental shifts in parking demand

 (5) Develop and maintain transportation technology and data infrastructure to encourage innovation and promote accountability.